KRNtr/auto-update-module/README.md

             AutoUpdate.check_for_updates(local_version, local_dir, latest_version, download_url)
     ### rest of code...

-The code in capitals should be replaced with either your GitHub username, repo name, or tool name
+The code in capitals (excluding calls of 'COLOUR' class) should be replaced with either your GitHub username, repo name, or tool name